 Another function of the referee only performed in Paralympic judo - and perhaps the most important - is to ensure constant contact between participants; i.e. they must be in contact with each other throughout the fight.
 If contact is lost, the fight is stopped.
 B1 athletes are identified by a red circle located on the sleeves of their kimonos, so that the referee knows that he must put them in contact with each other before restarting the combat.

-As in the Olympic competition, fights take place on synthetic mats and each match lasts five minutes.
+As in the Olympic competition, fights take place on synthetic mats and each match lasts up to five minutes for the men and up to four minutes for the women.
 Competitors strive for the ippon (the "knockout" of judo) by throwing the opponent onto his back, immobilising him on the ground and finishing with an arm lock or stranglehold.